gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 setAttribute.call(div, "id", "this-actually-works")
 ```

 Weird, right?
-Don’t worry, this will actually make more sense once we zoom out a bit.
+Don’t worry, this will make more sense once we zoom out a bit.
 # Beyond JavaScript
 And by *a bit*, I actually mean a lot.
 Because to truly understand this weirdness, we have to leave the realm of JavaScript altogether and take a look at browser architecture instead.